Updated July 10, 2023

 There are a variety of mortgage banks in the financial market, from the ones that provide mortgage loans to small mom-and-pop shops to the ones that only offer loans to large institutions.
 The following are some of the largest mortgage banks in the US.

 It is a California-based lender that deals in both mortgage and non-mortgage loans.
-In 2015, the lender became the second largest non-bank provider of direct-to-consumer loans in the US.
+In 2015, the lender became the US’s second-largest non-bank provider of direct-to-consumer loans.
 Over the years, the lender has leveraged technology to automate its loan processing system, allowing customers to apply for a mortgage loan without manual intervention.

 2. Rocket Mortgage LLC